-Optional:
+Optional

-- Avrami, Erica, Randall Mason and Marta de la Torre, Values and Heritage Conservation, Getty Conservation Institute, 2000. pp.1-12; skim other chapters if you like. - de la Torre, Marta and Randall Mason, "Introduction." and Randall Mason.
-"Assessing Values in Conservation Planning: Methodological Issues and Choices." in de la Torre, ed.
-Assessing Values in Heritage Conservation.
-Getty Conservation Institute, 2002. - Arrhenius, Thordis.
-"The Modern Cult of Monuments" in The Fragile Monument-On Conservation and Modernity.
-Artifice, 2012 [translation of Riegl, Alois.
+- Riegl, Alois.
 "Modern Cult of Monuments" in Price, Tally and Vaccaro, eds.
 Historical and Philosophical Issues in the Conservation of Cultural Heritage.
 Getty Conservation Institute, 1996. - Nora, Pierre.
 "Between History and Memory."
-Representations 26.
-Optional: - Olick, Jeff.
+Representations 26. - Olick, Jeff.
 "Collective Memory."
 International Encyclopedia of the Social Sciences. - Hardin, Garrett.
-"Tragedy of the Commons" in Science, v.162, 13 December 1968.
-Optional: - Matto Mildenberger, The Tragedy of the Tragedy of the Commons, Scientific American, April 23, 2019, https://blogs.scientificamerican.com/voices/the-tragedy-of-the-commons/
+"Tragedy of the Commons" in Science, v.162, 13 December 1968. - Matto Mildenberger, The Tragedy of the Tragedy of the Commons, Scientific American, April 23, 2019, https://blogs.scientificamerican.com/voices/the-tragedy-of-the-tragedy-of-the-commons/